Rio Tinto Company Limited: The 1913 and 1920 strikes

-Less known but also proof of the less poor system of management of the company were the strike of 1913 and, above all, the strike of 1920.
-With a duration of six months, the workers once again demanded rights that were held by colleagues in other Spanish mining districts.
+Less known but also proof of the less poor system of management of the company were the strike of 1913, between October 5 and November 18, affecting all of the company's facilities.
+While mining operations were suspended, a fire broke out on November 2 inside the main shaft, known as Alicia.
+As the mines were inactive, no workers were underground at the time.
+However, the mine director's hasty and improvised orders to investigate the cause of the accident resulted in the deaths of five British technicians and two Spanish workers.
+With the strike of 1920. with a duration of six months, the workers once again demanded rights that were held by colleagues in other Spanish mining districts.
 During this strike, the workers' children had to be taken in by other workers' families from Andalusia because they could no longer be fed at home due to the lack of wages and aid.

 Anglo-Saxon culture

 The large English-speaking population settled in the area — mostly workers and managers of the Rio Tinto Company — allowed part of their cultural, social and sporting traditions to be implanted in the mining basin and even in the rest of the country: